Headpat-Community/headpat-web/README.md

 ### NOTE:

 Some pages require API Keys to work.
 If you require an API Key, please contact Faye at faye@headpat.place.
+In the future, I will setup a docker compose so you can use the backend locally.

 #### Then, run the development server: